First Unitarian Church of Rochester (building): Exterior

 The building echoes the design of the Scottish castles that fascinated Kahn, particularly Comlongon Castle, whose floor plan is reproduced in two different scholarly discussions of First Unitarian.
 Comlongon Castle has a single large room in its center surrounded by walls that are 20 ft thick.
 Those unusually thick walls made it possible to carve entire secondary rooms from within them, in effect making them inhabited walls.
 In the case of First Unitarian, the large central room is the sanctuary, and the "inhabited walls" can be perceived as the surrounding two floors of rooms.
-The windows of these rooms are recessed so deeply as to be unnoticed when viewed from an angle, and the building's indented corners spaces are windowless, all of which adds to the perception that the sanctuary is surrounded by massive, rugged walls.
+The windows of these rooms are recessed so deeply as to be unnoticed when viewed from an angle, and the building's indented corner spaces are windowless, all of which adds to the perception that the sanctuary is surrounded by massive, rugged walls.
 In Kahn's words, "the school became the walls which surrounded the question."

 The church hired Kahn in 1964 to design an addition, which was completed in 1969.
 Its exterior is relatively unarticulated, in contrast to the sculpted walls of the original building.
 Built on a slope, it has two main floors and a lower level at its easternmost end, with complex windows on the two main floors.

 The building's footprint is 14900 sqft.
-According to scale drawings, the irregularly-shaped building is approximately 230 × 115 ft at its longest and widest points.
+According to scale drawings, the irregularly shaped building is approximately 230 × 115 ft at its longest and widest points.
 Of that length, approximately the easternmost 75 ft is the 1969 addition.